eclipse-tractusx/digital-product-pass/tutorial/README.md

 Split into groups of three individuals, ensuring each group receives a sheet of paper containing a distinct Part from the Arena-X Car.

-## Phase 1: Create the puzzle with DPPs (Provider)​
+## Phase 1: Data Provision

 In this Phase, you as a provider will create a Digital Product Passport of a spectific Part of the Arena-X Car.
 For this phase, you can use your own computer through Visual Studio Code / Notepad ++ or a given Virtual Machine.

 ##### Duration: 45 mins

-### Part A - Create a Digital Product Pass
+#### Step 1 - Create a Digital Product Pass

-1. In this step, you'll create the Digital Product Passport (DPP) by utilizing data from the Product Carbon Footprint and specifications of a specific car part from the Arena.
+* In this step, you'll create the Digital Product Passport (DPP) by utilizing data from the Product Carbon Footprint and specifications of a specific car part from the Arena.

   * Follow the tutorial on "How to create Aspect Model Guide"

-2. #### Hosting JSON Using Postman
+#### Step 2 - Hosting JSON Using Postman

-Create a new POST request in Postman.
+* Create a new POST request in Postman.
 Paste the JSON content into the body section, and send the request to the given URL to host the JSON file.

-### Part B - Create a Digital Twin integrating the genenrated DPP as a submodel
+#### Step 3 - Create a Digital Twin integrating the generated DPP as a submodel

-3. In this step, you will create a Digital Twin of your provided Car part.
+In this step, you will create a Digital Twin of your provided Car part.

   * Follow the tutorial on "How to create a Digital Twin"

-4. #### Upload the Digital Twin the Digital Twin Registry
+#### Step 4 - Upload the Digital Twin in the Digital Twin Registry

 Provide the Digital Twin and its relations in the Digital Twin Registry.